jaalto/project--emacs-epackage-template/README.rst

   ``defcustom`` definitions according to
   `14 Writing Customization Definitions
   <http://www.gnu.org/software/emacs/manual/html_mono/elisp.html#Customization>`_
-  in GNU Emacs Lisp Reference Manual.
+  in GNU Emacs Lisp Reference Manual?
 * Are there ``;;;###autoload`` stanzas?
 These are placed above suitable interactive functions and variables that help in generating `autoload`_ definitions'.
 If not, consider adding and sending path